| From: William Gibbons

 Raw numbers by themselves paint too bleak a picture for me.
 I

 need to be able to see things in a much bigger framework.
+Speaking of which, I just started reading the

 book "Faith is for Weak People," which was offered by the Billy